Kitchen & Bath Business

 Chinoiserie, or a pattern of Chinese motifs, was the main look the client wanted to include in the space.
 Sheth’s main challenge was then to find the right choice for the backdrop.

 “The wallpaper needed to be inviting and almost living – without being overwhelming and gaudy,” she explained.
 After being unable to find a Chinoiserie pattern with the right scale and detail she had in mind, Sheth decided to design it herself creating a delicate design of tree branches and white flowers over a shimmering silver backdrop.

 “With an initial sketched draft of what I had in mind, I got a prototype made by Griffin and Small Spaces Wong, a custom design wallpaper company,” she said.
-“A few tweaks later, the design was hand painted onto the wallpaper, and we had a winner.”
+“A few tweaks later, the design was hand-painted onto the wallpaper, and we had a winner.”

 The rest of the color scheme involved taking the glam Chinoiserie effect and extending it to every surface and object in the room.
 According to Sheth, the vanity’s classic black-and-gold palette coincides with the wallpaper’s glamorous shimmering tones.
-These details continue throughout the space in borders of gold along the mirror, black-and-gold light fixtures and gold hardware.
+These details continue throughout the space in borders of gold along with the mirror, black-and-gold light fixtures, and gold hardware.
 The flooring tile is also a tissue gold – a very thin, metallic sheen – with a light shimmer similar to the style on the wallpaper and gold cabinet.

 “The bright gold accents are complemented by lighter wall colors to keep the space airy and inviting,” said the designer.

 Against the delicate design, a black granite vessel sink and a honed black stone countertop are paired for durability and easy maintenance.
 The vanity cabinets are made of a brown laminate that matches the wallpaper’s brown tree branches.
 Illuminating everything is two shaded light fixtures situated on either side of the vanity.